ArtHitParade

 The know how acquired in that period led the master to design in 1709 other changes that still increased the sound while coming back to the classic size.
 Flatness and arching reached an unprecedented perfection.
 In that so called Golden Age that lasted until the mid 1720s, the stradivarius went to be the all time finest violins.

-An example was the Soil of 1714, so named from an owner from the early 29th century.
+An example was the Soil of 1714, so named from an owner from around 1900.
 Its "cathedral" sound was so powerful that it did not match the requests of Menuhin, who owned it from 1950 and transferred it to Perlman in 1986.

 The Da Vinci is also dated 1714 in its Stradivari label.
 Its back is made of a single maple piece, rarer than a two piece back for a stradivarius violin of the Golden Age.
 The varnish is of a bright and golden amber color polychromatic when varying the light.